mitaraaa/now-playing-bot/README.md

 # Spotify Now Playing Telegram Bot

+**Archived!**
+Due to Spotify's [recent changes to their API](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api), the bot can no longer fetch the now-deprecated `preview_url` value.
+Since this feature was the primary purpose of the bot, its support has been discontinued.

 This bot allows you to share your recently played Spotify tracks in Telegram.

 Try it out: [@spotifynpbot](https://t.me/spotifynpbot)